Mourners gather to pay tribute to billionaire couple Barry and Honey Sherman

 "Because of their dedication to giving to those in need, there are countless students and patients, children and seniors, so many people here at home and around the world whose lives were touched by Honey and Barry who don't know it," she said.
 "And I get the sense that that's exactly how the Shermans wanted it to be."

-Sen. Linda Frum, a friend of the family, offered more personal recollections as she reflected on a time when Honey Sherman tried to ease her fear of flying while the two travelled on a charitable mission.
+Sen. Linda Frum, a friend of the family, reflected on a time when Honey Sherman tried to ease her fear of flying while the two travelled on a charitable mission to Israel.

 "As the airplane started to speed towards liftoff, silently ... she would stretch out her hand for me to hold," Frum said.
 "I preserve this image of Honey in my mind because it is always how I will think of her — as a woman who, by natural inclination, extended an open hand of love, friendship and kindness out to the world."

-Barry Sherman founded Toronto-based Apotex Inc. in 1974 with two employees and gradually turned it into the largest Canadian-owned pharmaceutical company.
-Along the way he amassed a vast fortune, recently estimated by Canadian Business magazine at $4.77 billion, making him the 15th richest person in the country.
+Barry Sherman founded Toronto-based Apotex Inc. in 1974 with two employees and gradually turned it into a generic drug giant.
+Along the way he amassed a vast fortune, recently estimated by Canadian Business magazine at $4.77 billion, making him the 15th richest person in Canada.

 Honey Sherman was a member of the board of the Baycrest Foundation and the York University Foundation.
 She also served on the boards of Mount Sinai’s Women’s Auxiliary, the Simon Wiesenthal Center and the International American Joint Distribution Committee.

-Note: Note to readers: This is a corrected story.
-A previous version had the wrong spelling of Jonathon Sherman